autonity/afp-sdk/README.md

 See further code examples in the [examples](./examples/) directory.

-## Configuration

-By default the SDK communicates with the AFP Clearing System contracts on Autonity Mainnet, and the AutEx Exchange.
-Connection parameters can be specified via the `afp.AFP` constructor and environment variables; see the documentation of the `afp.AFP` class for the available parameters.

 ## Development

 The package uses [`uv`](https://docs.astral.sh/uv/) as project manager.

-- Dependecies can be installed with the `uv sync` command.
+- Install dependencies with the `uv sync` command.
-- Linters can be executed with the `uv run poe lint` command.
+- Execute linters with the `uv run poe lint` command.
-- Tests can be executed with the `uv run poe test` command.
+- Run tests with the `uv run poe test` command.
-- Distributions can be checked before release with the `uv run poe check-dist` command.
+- Check distributions before release with the `uv run poe check-dist` command.
-- Markdown API documentation can be generated with the `uv run poe doc-gen` command.
+- Generate markdown API documentation with the `uv run poe doc-gen` command.